 $ vagrant up

-This will take a few minutes as the base Ubuntu box must be downloaded and provisioned with both Docker and Nomad.
+This takes a few minutes as the base Ubuntu box must be downloaded and provisioned with both Docker and Nomad.
 Once this completes, you should see this output.

-At this point the Vagrant box is running and ready to go.
+At this point the Vagrant box is running and ready to use.
+Once the Vagrant box

 In this tutorial you installed Nomad on your local machine.
-Continue to the next guide where you will learn how to run the Nomad agent.
+Continue to the next guide where you will be introduced to some of the critical vocabulary related to Nomad.